JuanPabloDiaz/random-quote-generator/README.md

 ## Contribution 🤝

-I welcome contributions to the [random quote generator](https://quote.jpdiaz.dev)!
+I welcome contributions to the [25 + 5 Clock](https://25.jpdiaz.dev)!
 Feel free to fork the repository and submit pull requests with your improvements.

 ## License 📜

-[random quote generator](https://quote.jpdiaz.dev) is licensed under the MIT License.
+[25 + 5 Clock](https://25.jpdiaz.dev) is licensed under the MIT License.

-I hope you enjoy using the quote generator!
+I hope you enjoy using the 25 + 5 Clock!

 <!-- OTHER PROJECTS -->